 NIA charges key accused from Bengal in fake currency case

-New Delhi, Sep 06: The National Investigation Agency has filed a supplementary chargesheet against one accused from West Bengal in connection with a fake currency case.
+New Delhi, Sep 06: The National Investigation Agency (NIA) has filed a supplementary charge sheet against one accused from West Bengal in connection with a fake currency case.

 The NIA has charged Sabiruddin (46), a resident of Malda.
-The chargesheet was filed before a special NIA court in Bengaluru.
+The charge sheet was filed before a special NIA court in Bengaluru.
 The case pertains to the seizure of fake currency to the tune of 6.34 lakh.

 Officials had seized mobile phones with SIM cards and other documents as well.